Supply Chain Process Optimization Using Linear Programming

 Conclusion

-You can embed the script in an executable file that will take the data from an Excel file.
+You can embed the script in an executable file that extracts data from an Excel file.

 Find an example in this article